kiranchanne/kiranchanne/README.md

 ## Hi, I'm Kiran👋

-📚 I'm currently an Electrical and Computer Engineering graduate student at the University of Toronto, completing an emphasis in Data Analytics and Machine Learning.
-I have also recently obtained an undergraduate degree in Biomedical Engineering at Toronto Metropolitan University.
+📚 I'm currently completing a Master's degree in Electrical and Computer Engineering at the University of Toronto, with a focus on Data Analytics and Machine Learning.
+I also recently completed my undergraduate degree in Biomedical Engineering at Toronto Metropolitan University.

-🔭 I enjoy exploring how technology can solve real-world challenges
+🔭 I love exploring how automation and technology can come together to solve real-world challenges.

 ☕ Feel free to get in touch!